Center for Anxiety and Traumatic Stress Disorders

 Q: Will my participation in a research study go on my medical record?

-A: No. However, if you choose to enroll in a study, information from your medical records within the Partners HealthCare System that are reasonably related to the conduct and oversight of the study may be accessed during the course of the study.
-If health information is needed from your doctors or hospitals outside Partners, you will be asked to give permission for your medical records to be sent to us.
+A: No. However, if you choose to enroll in a study, information from your medical records within Mass General Brigham that is reasonably related to the conduct and oversight of the study may be accessed during the course of the study.
+If health information is needed from your doctors or hospitals outside Mass General Brigham, you will be asked to give permission for your medical records to be sent to us.

 Q: Will my insurance company be notified of my participation in a research study?